HimanshuChahal/react-native-app-push-update/README.md

 # react-native-app-push-update

-Over the air push update for a React Native App
+✅ A lightweight library for pushing over-the-air updates to your React Native app — silently and seamlessly, with no popup dialogs required.

 ## Installation